gvwilson/sensibleadventures/shapers/shapers.md

 rolling two dice, adding a bonus, and comparing to an opponent's roll and bonus.

 **Difficulty**{:#g:difficulty}:
-how hard a task is.
+how hard a challenge is.
 The difficulty determines the target for a challenge roll.

 **Director**{:#g:director}: